 — Dr. Tony Youn (@TonyYounMD) July 25, 2017

-Another beneficial treatment of mild to moderate depression is to incorporate Omega-3 fatty acids into your diet.
+Another beneficial treatment for mild to moderate depression involves incorporating more Omega-3 fatty acids into your diet.
 Patients with bipolar disorder should eat more fish heavy in omega-3, such as salmon, sardines, or mackerel.

-Research further shows that people who take cod liver oil, which is rich in omega-3 fatty acids, are less likely to have high levels of depression.
-Other sources of parent omega-3 or alpha linolenic acid (ALA) include hemp, flaxseed, walnuts, and canola oils.
+Research further shows that people who take cod liver oil (rich in omega-3 fatty acids) are less likely to have high levels of depression.
+Other sources of parent omega-3, or alpha linolenic acid, (ALA) include hemp, flaxseed, walnuts, and canola oils.

 5. Try Traditional Chinese Medicine

-Traditional Chinese Medicine (TCM) is effective for treating anxiety and depression.
-It can be helpful as an independent treatment, or it can also complement evidence-based treatments.
+Many people find Traditional Chinese Medicine (TCM) to be an effective treatment for anxiety and depression symptoms.
+It can be helpful as an independent treatment, or as a complement to more evidence-based treatments.

-Most TCM practitioners view emotions as an essential aspect of organ functions and sometimes can be a cause of a disease.
-Emotional disturbances, such as depression, are frequently linked to physical imbalances, and Chinese medicine can bring your mind-body-spirit back into balance.
-Thus, it can manage depression in a safe manner, which corrects the root imbalances instead of suppressing the negative emotions.
-Acupuncture and herbs are the most common TCM treatments for depression.
+Most TCM practitioners view emotions as an essential aspect of your organs’ functions.
+However, this can sometimes be a cause of a disease in your body.
+TCM practitioners often link emotional disturbances, such as depression, to physical imbalances.
+Chinese medicine brings your mind-body-spirit back into balance, so it can manage depression in a safe manner.
+It works to correct the root imbalances in your body, instead of just suppressing the negative emotions.
+The most common TCM treatments for depression incorporate acupuncture and herbs.